Investor Charters

 • Access your funds promptly with clarity on any restrictions.

-• Know maintenance/service charges and penalties up front.
+• Know maintenance/service charges, transaction or redemption fees, and penalties up front.

 • Discuss concerns with the compliance officer and expect fair resolution.